 Equus has more standard airbags than the Lexus LS 460 or the BMW 750i.
 Nine total.
 Two advanced dual front airbags; a driver’s knee airbag; two front and two rear seat-mounted side-impact airbags; and two roof-mounted side-curtain airbags for front- and rear-seat passengers.

-An ultra-high-strength steel unibody with energy-dispersing crumple zones forms the core of the Equus passive-safety system.
+An advanced steel unibody with energy-dispersing crumple zones forms the core of the Equus passive-safety system.
 The reinforced steel frame enhances safety and handling by creating a more rigid and lightweight body structure.
-Crash-durable adhesives in critical areas increase dynamic torsional rigidity, enabling better ride, handling and increased safety.
+Crash-durable adhesives in critical areas increase dynamic torsional rigidity, enabling better ride and handling.

 VSM optimizes the function of all active and passive safety features.
-VSM incorporates Electronic Stability Control (ESC), Traction Control System (TCS), Anti-lock Braking System (ABS), Electronic Brake-force Distribution (EBD), Brake Assist (BA) and a Lane Departure Warning System (LDWS).
+VSM incorporates Electronic Stability Control (ESC), Traction Control System (TCS), Anti-lock Braking System (ABS), Electronic Brake-force Distribution (EBD), Brake Assist (BA) and a Lane Departure Warning (LDW).
 The comprehensive Vehicle Stability Management system links and prepares all safety systems in potential collision situations.
-This fully integrated system also incorporates the Electronic Parking Brake (EPB), Smart Cruise Control (SCC), seatbelt tensioning system, instrument panel warning lights and alerts for the Lane Departure Warning System.
+This fully integrated system also incorporates the Electronic Parking Brake (EPB), Smart Cruise Control (SCC), seatbelt tensioning system, instrument panel warning lights and alerts for Lane Departure Warning.

-SCC detects vehicles within a driver-specified distance, and automatically maintains a consistent following distance.
+SCC is designed to detect vehicles within a driver-specified distance, and automatically maintains a consistent following distance.
 Operating like your normal cruise control when no other vehicles are near, radar judges the distance and speed of vehicles in front of you, and accelerates or brakes to help maintain a driver-selectable distance.
-With stop/start functionality, when the vehicle ahead of you comes to a complete stop the Equus will automatically come to a full stop without the driver having to apply the brakes.
+With stop/start functionality, when the vehicle ahead of you comes to a complete stop the Equus will automatically come to a full stop.
 The Equus will then automatically begin to start moving again, if the vehicle ahead starts moving forward within three seconds.